shaikhmaaz136/FetchMatchAI/README.md

 ## **Solution**

-Please find the following deliverables attached in this Github repository:
+Please find the following deliverables attached in this GitHub repository:
 - Video demonstrating all functionalities of FetchMatchAI StreamLit Web App
 - Repository hosting all code to run .py and streamlit app